hgabor47/vrpd_windows/readme.md

 3. Open VRPrelimutensDesktop solution
 4. F7 Build all :)
 5. Setup.bat for right copies' exe files.
+6. Setup or create a private network. (example with Android devices USB Net Sharing) and will get IP Address. use this address.

 Hierarchy:

 any dir ---BabylonMS   					https://gitlab.com/babylonms/babylonms.git

 	|

 	---VRPrelimutensDesktop	                        https://gitlab.com/vrprelimutensdesktop/VRPrelimutensDesktop.git

            	|

 		---vrpd_android  (if you would like)

            	|

 		---vrpd_windows (need)